antarctica/lantern/docs/workflow-adding-records.md

 4. the imported record is published
 5. the metadata editor retrieves the imported record from the unpublished repository
 6. the metadata editor inserts the imported record into the published repository
-7. records are built as items as static HTML pages
+7. records are built as static HTML pages
 8. records are retrieved from the published repository
 9. records are built as styled XML files
 10. records are retrieved from the published repository